sapcc/terraform-provider-ccloud/website/docs/r/gslb_geomap_v1.html.markdown

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the Andromeda client.
+If omitted, the `region` argument of the provider is used.
+Changing this creates a new geographical map.

-- `default_datacenter` (Required): The UUID of the default data center to use when no country match is found in the assignments.
+* `default_datacenter` - (Required) The UUID of the default data center to use when no country match is found in the assignments.

-- `name` (Optional): The name of the GeoMap.
+* `name` - (Optional) The name of the geographical map.

-- `project_id` (Optional): The ID of the project this GeoMap belongs to.
+* `project_id` - (Optional) The ID of the project this geographical map belongs to.
 This field is computed if not set.
 Changes to this field will trigger a new resource.

-- `service_provider` (Optional): The service provider for the GSLB GeoMap.
+* `service_provider` - (Optional) The service provider for the GSLB geographical map.
 Supported values are `akamai` and `f5`.
 Defaults to `akamai`.

-- `scope` (Optional): The scope of the GeoMap.
+* `scope` - (Optional) The scope of the geographical map.
 Supported values are `private` and `shared`.
 Defaults to `private`.

-- `assignments` (Optional): A list of country to data center mappings.
+* `assignments` - (Optional) A list of country to data center mappings.
 Each assignment specifies a `country` and a `datacenter` UUID.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported:

+* `id` -  The ID of the geographical map.
-- `provisioning_status`: The provisioning status of the GeoMap.
+* `provisioning_status` -  The provisioning status of the geographical map.
-- `created_at`: The timestamp when the GeoMap was created.
+* `created_at` -  The timestamp when the geographical map was created.
-- `updated_at`: The timestamp when the GeoMap was last updated.
+* `updated_at` -  The timestamp when the geographical map was last updated.

 ## Import

-Geomaps can be imported using the `geomap_id`, e.g.
+Geographical map can be imported using the `id`, e.g.

 ```hcl
 $ terraform import ccloud_gslb_geomap_v1.geomap_1 24404021-e95a-4362-af9c-0e0cf8c6b856